SempronChip/engr3/README.md

 ### Reflection

 The first part of this assignment was relatively easy, as constructing the parts from their shared geometry was simple.
 However, I would run into trouble in the next drawings because the way that I constructed the parts in the first drawings didn't allow me to make the changes I needed to make in the subsequent drawings.
-Overall, this assignment was important for me to understand that I need to design the parts the most effient way the first time so I don't have to go back and make changes.
+Overall, this assignment was important for me to understand that I need to design the parts the most efficient way the first time so I don't have to go back and make changes.

 ---